-Christ is the world in which we move Christ's are the folk we're summoned to love Christ's is the voice which calls us to care and Christ's is the one who calls us here
+Christ's is the world in which we move, Christ's are the folk we're summoned to love, Christ's is the voice which calls us to care, and Christ is the one who meets us here.

-To the lost Christ shows his face to the unloved He gives his embrace To those who cry in pain or disgrace Christ makes with his friends a touching place
+To the lost Christ shows his face; to the unloved he gives his embrace; to those who cry in pain or disgrace, Christ makes, with his friends, a touching place.

-Feel for the people we must avoid strange or bereaved or never employed Feel for the women and feel for the men who fear that their living is all in vain
+Feel for the people we most avoid, strange or bereaved or never employed; feel for the women, and feel for the men who feel that their living is all in vain.

-To the lost Christ shows his face to the unloved He gives his embrace To those who cry in pain or disgrace Christ makes with his friends a touching place
+To the lost Christ shows his face; to the unloved he gives his embrace; to those who cry in pain or disgrace, Christ makes, with his friends, a touching place.

-Feel for the parents who've lost their child Feel for the women whom men have defiled Feel for the baby for whom there's no breast and feel for the weary who find no rest
+Feel for the parents who've lost their child, feel for the women whom men have defiled, feel for the baby for whom there's no breast, and feel for the weary who find no rest.

-To the lost Christ shows his face to the unloved He gives his embrace To those who cry in pain or disgrace Christ makes with his friends a touching place
+To the lost Christ shows his face; to the unloved he gives his embrace; to those who cry in pain or disgrace, Christ makes, with his friends, a touching place.

-Feel for the lives by life confused riddled with doubt, in loving abused Feel for the lonely heart, conscious of sin which long to be pure but fears to begin
+Feel for the lives by life confused, riddled with doubt, in loving abused; feel for the lonely heart, conscious of sin, which longs to be pure but fears to begin.

-To the lost Christ shows his face to the unloved He gives his embrace To those who cry in pain or disgrace Christ makes with his friends a touching place
+To the lost Christ shows his face; to the unloved he gives his embrace; to those who cry in pain or disgrace, Christ makes, with his friends, a touching place.